my2ndhead/hyperthreat/README.md

 In most countries, privacy laws are very restrictive.
 Care has to be taken, about who is allowed to see critical events.
 Collecting data about employee activity is usually ok, as long as access is restricted to the log files.
 Analyzing employee activity in detail has very tight restrictions.
 This is why we developed Hypercrypto.

-The Hypercrypto add-on brings hashing and encrpytion algorithms to Splunk.
+The Hypercrypto add-on brings hashing and encryption algorithms to Splunk.

 Using the "hash" command, a user's name can be hashed.
 The hash value will always be identical for the same user and can therefore be used for scoring.
 A secret salt will make it very hard to reveal the original username.